-This second part will focus on the things that you can control when it comes to investing.
+This part two of a two part series that focuses on the things that you can control when it comes to investing.
 Yesterday I posted the things you cannot control.
 Here is what you can control:

 - Reducing expenses